winglang/playground/apps/tour/src/tutorials/main/01-tutorial.md

 # Defining your first cloud resource

-See the code editor on the right?
-It has an initial empty Wing program.
+See the code editor on the top right?
+It has an initial, empty, Wing program.

-Your first task is to go and **remove the comment from line 3**.
+Your first task is to **remove the comment from line 3**.

-Like in many object-oriented languages, the `new` keyword defines new objects.
-In this case we are creating a new object of type `cloud.Queue`.
+Like in many object-oriented languages, the `new` keyword in Wing defines new objects.
+In this case we are creating an object of type `cloud.Queue`.

-Now, if you take a look at the Wing Simulator on the bottom, you can see a new node in your app that says **cloud.Queue**.
+Now, let's take a look at the Wing Simulator on the bottom right of the screen.
 This is where you can interact with your cloud application as you are building it.
+See this node in the middle which says **cloud.Queue**?
+This is the queue we've just defined.

 *Congratulations!
 You've created your first cloud application with Wing! (it just has a queue...).*